helrond/clbsj.org/_event_series/lenten-detox.md

 detoxifying, liberating and reclaiming these stories.

 We will meet each Thursday at 4:30 PST / 7:30 EST via zoom.
-See below for the schedule, and check back for registration links!
+See below for the schedule, which is still under development.
+Additional text selections, bios and registration links will be added shortly!